ZixuanFeng-NYU/ProMol_Func/README.md

 This will produce output files of the form {pro_id}_MF_pred_scores.json under: ProMol_Func/DeepFRI/DeepFRI_outputs.
 These JSON files are then automatically read during the ProMol_Func inference process.

 ### General model Prediction
-A protein_ligand.csv (we use sample_data.csv as an example here) file must be prepared containing the following columns: smiles, Class, and pro_id.
+A protein_ligand.csv (we use sample_data.csv as an example here) file must be prepared containing the following columns: 'smiles', 'Class', and 'pro_id'.

-  smiles: lists the SMILES strings of the compounds.
+  'smiles': lists the SMILES strings of the compounds.

-  Class: specifies the known binding class (e.g., active/inactive).
+  'Class': specifies the known binding class (e.g., active/inactive).
 This column may be left empty for real-world screening scenarios where binding labels are not available.

-  pro_id: specifies the protein identifier and is used to retrieve the corresponding protein functional scores.
+  'pro_id': specifies the protein identifier and is used to retrieve the corresponding protein functional scores.
 ProMol_Func requires a GPU to run efficiently.
 ```
 cd KANO